-CATAWBA SCHOLARSHIPS OR GRANTS - Catawba Presidential and Trustee Scholarships or Access Grants are offered to freshman and transfer students who have demonstrated academic excellence, leadership ability, and character.
-These scholarships or grants are awarded through the Admissions process and range from \$3,000 to \$8,000.
+CATAWBA ACADEMIC SCHOLARSHIPS OR GRANTS - Catawba Presidential and Trustee Scholarships or Access Grants are offered to freshman and transfer students who have demonstrated academic excellence, leadership ability, and character.
+These scholarships or grants are awarded through the Admissions process and range from \$5,000 to \$18,000.
 The scholarships are renewable provided the recipients maintains a 3.0 cumulative grade point average.
 Grants are renewable provided the recipient maintains a 2.0 cumulative grade point average.
 Private donors, civic organizations, and churches sponsor the Endowed Scholarships.
 These assist us with funding our Catawba Scholarship and Grant programs.
 The Catawba Scholarship or Grant you receive as part of your financial aid package may be funded all or in part by these individuals or organizations.
 You will be informed in writing of the naming of your scholarship.

-THE MCCORKLE'S (FIRST FAMILY) SCHOLARSHIP PROGRAM - The McCorkle's Scholarship Program is Catawba's most prestigious merit-based and competitive scholarship program.
+THE MCCORKLE'S (FIRST FAMILY) SCHOLARSHIP PROGRAM - The McCorkle's Scholarship Program is Catawba's most prestigious merit-based scholarship program.
 It is designed to attract top students with leadership potential and intellectual curiosity.
-Recipients of this scholarship are chosen based on academic endeavors, leadership, and involvement.
-The criteria used to determine who is invited to compete is based, in part, on a strong grade point average and test scores.
-Generally speaking, we seek a 3.5 GPA and an 1150/25 SAT/ACT.
-Those top finalists selected from the competition that involves faculty interviews will receive a full-tuition scholarship.
-This is an invitation-only program and a separate application is required.
+Recipients of this scholarship invited to compete for awards based on academic endeavors, leadership, and involvement.
+Students are invited to participate in the McCorkle's Competition based, in part, on a strong grade point average and test scores.
+Generally speaking, we seek a weighted 3.5 GPA and an 1150SAT/25 ACT.
+Top finalists from the competition will receive a full-tuition scholarship.
+Students who do not receive full scholarships may qualify for an increase in their initial merit scholarship based on their performance in the competitions.
+This program is by invitation-only and requires a separate application.

-NAMED ENDOWED SCHOLARSHIPS - Catawba College is fortunate to have alumni, friends, and businesses who have generously contributed funds to establish named endowments for the purpose of providing scholarship assistance for qualifying students.
+NAMED ENDOWED SCHOLARSHIPS - Catawba College is fortunate to have alumni, friends, businesses, and foundations who have generously contributed funds to establish named endowments for the purpose of providing scholarship assistance for qualifying students.